mehulagg/gitlab/doc/development/fe_guide/accessibility.md

 Use semantic HTML, such as `a` and `button`, which provides these behaviours by default.

+Keep in mind that:

+- `Tab` and `Shift + Tab` should only move between interactive elements, not static content.
+- When you add `:hover` styles, in most cases you should add `:focus` styles too so that the styling is applied for both mouse **and** keyboard users.
+- If you remove an interactive element's `outline`, make sure you maintain visual focus state in another way such as with `box-shadow`.

 See the [Pajamas Keyboard-only page](https://design.gitlab.com/accessibility-audits/2-keyboard-only/) for more detail.

 ## Tabindex